sahilister/textmark/README.md

 ### rich text to markdown
 ### [https://textmark.js.org](https://textmark.js.org/)

 I was always fascinated with the looks and feel of markdown format.
 It's so simple and minimalistic but would always have issues writing perfect markdown.
-So I wrote textmark to do it.
-Essentially you have a rich text editor for text input.
+Using available open source tools, i made textmark to do it.
+Essentially you have a [rich text editor](https://github.com/quilljs/quill) for text input.
 Corresponding markdown for it appears on the right.
 Simply copy the markdown in you `.md` files.
 An Editor for all your markdown needs.

 ## Features